AdaCore/spark2014/docs/develguide/gnatwhy3.rst

 Why3, you can query the exhaustive list using a Why3 executable such as ``why3ide --list-debug-flag``.

-The error message will be packed inside the standard GNATprove debug information.
+Usually, the error message will be packed inside the standard GNATprove debug information.
+If the environment variable ``GNATWHY3LOG`` is defined, the Why3 log is written to the file given by the value of the variable.

 For example, to get the stacktrace from gnatprove in a standard test, you can
 do: